wakululuu/tp/docs/DeveloperGuide.md

 * 5a.
 At least one of the given indexes are invalid.

     * 5a1.
 McScheduler shows an error message.

       Use case resumes at step 4.

+* 5b.
+The worker is unable to fulfil any role required for given shift.

+    * 5b1.
+McScheduler shows an error message.

+      Use case resumes at step 4.